Wilson River (Western Australia)

 The Wilson River is a river in the Kimberley region of Western Australia.

-The headwaters of the river rise in the Durack Range below Kangaroo Hill and near Bedford Downs, then flow in a north-easterly direction.
+The headwaters of the river rise in the Durack Range below Kangaroo Hill and near Bedford Downs, then flow north-east.
 The river flows past Nellie Range, through Devils Elbow and Gordons Gorge and through the O'Donnell Range.
-The river then changes direction to the south-east and discharges into the Bow River approximately 25 km north of Warmun adjacent to the Great Northern Highway.
+The river then changes direction to the southeast and discharges into the Bow River approximately 25 km north of Warmun adjacent to the Great Northern Highway.

 The traditional owners of the area are the Kitja people.